orrnithogalum/moroder/README.md

 ### When something fails

-Failed requests show a centred message with a **Retry** button, on home, search and library alike.
+Failed requests show an error message with a **Retry** button, on home, search and library alike.
 Retry is only offered for errors worth retrying - an expired session is not one of them, so it says what to do instead.

 The library is fed by five independent requests (playlists, albums, songs, artists, podcasts).
-Each keeps its own error, and the page shows the first one that failed.
-Retry clears all five up front and re-fires them, so the box disappears the moment you press it.

 ---